How To Livestream The Prada Show At Milan Fashion Week SS 2024

 – When is the Prada Spring/Summer 2024 show?

 The Prada SS 2024 show will commence at 2 PM on Thursday, September 21 in Milan.
-This is equivalent to 8 PM SGT.
+This is equivalent to 8 PM MYT.

 (Header and feature image credits: Courtesy: Prada)